AlexaH88/harry-potter-adventure-game/README.md

 ### ***Further Testing***

--   The Website was tested on Google Chrome, Firefox, and Microsoft Edge browsers.
+-   The site was tested on Google Chrome, Firefox, Safari and Microsoft Edge browsers.

--   The website was viewed on a variety of devices such as Desktop up to 28 inch screen with 4k resolution, Laptop, Pixel 3a, Pixel 4, Samsung Galaxy Tab S5e.

--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   A large amount of testing was done to ensure that all user inputs were validated and returned a response.

--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Friends and family members were asked to review the site and game to point out any bugs and/or user experience issues.

 ### ***Fixed Bugs***